awesome-pro/neon-website/content/docs/guides/logical-replication-cloud-sql.md

 1. Select the **Public IP** checkbox.
 1. Click **Add network**.
 1. Optionally, in the **Name** field, enter a name for this network.
 1. In the **Network** field, enter the IP address from which you want to allow connections.
-You will need to perform this step for each of the NAT gateway IP addresses associated with your Neon project's region.
-Neon uses 3 to 6 IP addresses per region for this outbound communication, corresponding to each availability zone in the region.
+You will need to perform this step for each of the NAT gateway IP addresses associated with your Unique project's region.
+Unique uses 3 to 6 IP addresses per region for this outbound communication, corresponding to each availability zone in the region.
 See [NAT Gateway IP addresses](/docs/introduction/regions#nat-gateway-ip-addresses) for Neon's NAT gateway IP addresses.

    <Admonition type="note">
    Cloud SQL requires addresses to be specified in CIDR notation.
 You can do so by appending `/32` to the NAT Gateway IP address; for example: `18.217.181.229/32`